paulovieira/rede-convergir-3/plugins/initiatives/readme.md

 The "initiatives" client-side application is bundled with webpack.
 We also need grunt to pre-compile the templates (with nunjucks):

-IMPORTANTE: at the moment this app is still bundled with the old method (grunt only via static_extract -> concat -> uglify -> compress).
+IMPORTANT: at the moment this app is still bundled with the old method (grunt only via static_extract -> concat -> uglify -> compress).
 The migration to webpack will be done in the "app2" directory.

 In dev mode run (in the root dir of the project):
 ```bash